-- Day 4: finish dry day and stuff - if that's what you do.
-If only hanging inserts, they may take a day and bit+ to fully dry out)
+- Day 4: finish drying and stuff nappies.
+If only hanging inserts, they may take a day and bit to fully dry out.

 If starting from newborn you'll need more nappies per day than if you're starting at say 6months.
 Every baby is different so it's a bit of trial and error until you find what works for you.

 WHEN DO I NEED EXTRA INSERTS?

 For some parents, they like to have a stash of additional inserts.
 This means when your shells are dry they can be stuffed with the extra inserts giving others time to dry.
 This is a way of keeping your costs down as you won't need as many outers/shells.